Home arrow Projects arrow managelogs arrow Installing managelogs

 1 - Installing a binary package

-Several binary packages are available from several sources on the web :
+Several binary packages are available :

 Before installing a binary package, you need the following libraries to be present on the host (listed here with some usual package names) :